 1. Mind your diet

-Changing your diet is a huge adjustment and the quality of the foods you eat can ward off sicknesses.
-Eat a balanced diet at all times and avoid foods that are not beneficial for your health and your baby’s development.
+Changing your diet is a huge adjustment, but the quality of the foods you eat can help ward off sicknesses.
+Eat a balanced diet at all times, and avoid foods that are not beneficial for your health and your baby’s development.
 While the Internet is rich with information on pregnancy diet plans, the recommendations may be too generalized for your unique conditions.

 Each pregnancy is different and the foods you eat can contribute to the symptoms you are experiencing.
 As always, it is highly recommended to consult a certified prenatal nutritionist who will help you address your specific condition.